LikithTS/RecipeApp/README.md

 1. App will follow modular and clean architecture.
 Please note we can have a single module architecture here, but for future scalability purpose let's stick to modular approach.
 2. We can start Multi-module architecture only when project demands it or if we have plans to re-use the modules in other project.
 3. Since list view can we common in most of app.
 I have created a multi-module.
 So we can re-use it in other project.
 4. App is having 2 screen.
 5. Screen one contains list of recipes and we're using pagination here.
 6. Screen two contains details of any one recipe.
+7. Note: Task says filter by difficulty and rating.
+As per review of json we have difficulty and rating in all the item.
+So I feel sorting is more important here rather then filter.
-7. Features :
+8. Features :
-   -> Screen one we can filter recipes based on difficulty and rating.
+   -> Screen one we can sort recipes based on difficulty and rating.
    -> In screen one added a new functionality to search recipes.

 # Known Limitations